appuio/techlab/labs/08_database.md

 oc rsh mysql-1-diccy
 ```

-Now you can connect to the database using mysql tool and display the tables:
+Now you can connect to the database using the mysql client and display the tables:

 ```bash
 $ mysql -u$MYSQL_USER -p$MYSQL_PASSWORD -h$MYSQL_SERVICE_HOST appuio